devsisters/UnitySettings/README.md

 # UnitySettings
-Extensible setting menu (like android) for Unity.
+Runtime debugging menu (like setting on Android) for Unity.

 ## About this plugin
 Every single Unity projects have *lots of* debugging purpose features.